chimpMan/HyperionDev_THT/Section A/Section A Java/README.md

 1. A good understanding of the concept of recursion.
 2. Comments are well utilised in the majority of the code.
 They are short and to the point

-With correction of the few mistakes found, the code runs quit well and the student will be set on the right track.
+With correction of the few mistakes found, the code runs quite well and the student will be set on the right track.

 ## Areas to improve on
 1. Correct usage of whitespaces: Whitespaces are used only when neccessary according to the Java specifications.